Description

 Tasting notes:

 A very fresh and tasty Brazil!
-Lighter roasts show lemon, floral & soft fruit contrasted by a nuttier (almond like) undertone, a sweet edged cup.
-The two combine for a hints of caramel, quite tasty for you light roast fans.
-Medium roasts are richer, more of a developed chocolaty tone and decently less nutty; mutes up the soury floral edge, retains a little hint of soft fruit as the cup cools.
+Best from medium to dark roasts.
+Lighter roasts show a sweet edge with lemon, floral & soft fruit, contrasted by a nuttier (almond like) darker undertone.
+With a little setup, the tones will combine to provide hints of caramel, a very tasty cup especially for the price.
+Too close to first crack will throw some herbal tones, but not far after first crack it will taste clean and defined.
+Medium roasts are richer, more of a developed chocolaty tone and decently less nutty; mutes up the sour floral edge, retains a little hint of soft fruit as the cup cools.
 Fairly neutral tasting and very chuggable.
 Darker promotes a thicker body and introduces a slightly bitter contrast that works very well for espresso.

 Roasting Notes:

-A nice large screen, even roasting bean.
+A nice large screen, fairly even roasting bean (will see a couple beans lighter than the others).
 Medium to high chaff.
-Avoid light roasts unless you like sharper cups, quite tasty being highly rated but will have a little acidity which many Brazil fans will shy away from.
+Avoid light roasts unless you like sharper cups, quite tasty but will have a little acidity which many Brazil fans will shy away from.
 Most will like it best at a medium roast, especially for single origin drinking, or into the darker roasts for blending.

 Supremo is Colombia’s top export grade- not taste related, basically means larger sized beans; containes screen size 17 and 18.
 This is versus an excelso grade coffee, which is screen 15/16.